giomadalozzo/BOT-Instagram/README.md

 pip install -r requirements.txt
 ````

- - [Download the ChromeDriver](https://chromedriver.chromium.org/downloads) for your OS and the version of your computer's Google Chrome (you can use other drivers such as Mozilla Firefox WebDriver)
+ - [Download the ChromeDriver](https://chromedriver.chromium.org/downloads) for your OS and the version of your computer's Google Chrome (you can use other drivers such as Mozilla Firefox WebDriver).

  - Create a **.txt** file with the hashtags that you want to like the related posts on Instagram (one hashtag per line).
-You can use the example file **hashtags.txt**
+You can use the example file **hashtags.txt**.

 ## Usage
 Enter your Instagram's credentials in the **secrets_instagram.py** file.
 Then, to run the script, you'll need to give 2 arguments when running the Python code at the prompt: